vsuorant/sshpyk/README.rst

 ⚠️ Warning
-  When using password authentication, if the master connection process dies, which happens if you disconnect from internet for a bit, you need to manually run ``ssh -M -f -N sshpyk_password_server`` again to input your password.
+  When using password authentication, if the master connection process dies, which happens if you disconnect from internet for a bit (e.g. unstable WiFi), you need to manually run ``ssh -M -f -N sshpyk_password_server`` again to input your password.
   Afterwards the connection to the remote kernel should be smoothly reestablished.